danielendler/start-berlin/readme.md

 ## Content structure

 The content of the page is multi-lingual, namely in `en` and in `de`.
-The contetn is structured in the `content` folder.
+The content is structured in the `content` folder.
-All the files need to exist in both folders, for the mulit-lingual set-up to be identified.
+All the files need to exist in both folders, for the multi-lingual set-up to be identified.

 ```
 .